-- Be in a region where FastTrack for Azure is available.
+- Be located in a region where FastTrack for Azure is available.

-- Have an identified project supported by FastTrack for Azure—a defined workload with the intent to deploy—that’s expected to reach at least $5,000 of service usage per month within 12 months of deployment.
+- Have an identified project supported by FastTrack for Azure—a defined workload with the intent to deploy—that’s expected to reach at least an incremental $5,000 of service usage per month within 12 months of FastTrack for Azure engagement.